prodriguezsosa/conText/vignettes/quickstart.md

 useful to identify features that are most “discriminant” of each party.
 You can use the `numerator` argument to define which group’s embedding to set as the numerator in this ratio.
-Below we set `numerator = "R"`, so features with values greater than \(1\) identify features that are more “discriminant” of Republican contexts of immigration (i.e. the cosine similarity between the those features and the Republican embedding is greater than their cosine similarity with the Democrat embedding).
-Similarly, features with values lower than \(1\) identify features that are more “discriminant” of Democrat contexts of immigration.
+Below we set `numerator = "R"`, so features with values greater than \(1\) are more “discriminant” of Republican contexts of immigration (i.e. the cosine similarity between the those features and the Republican embedding is greater than their cosine similarity with the Democrat embedding).
+Similarly, features with values lower than \(1\) are those features that are more “discriminant” of Democrat contexts of immigration.

 ``` r